 Data Model

 Records and messages in atproto are stored, transmitted, encoded, and authenticated in a consistent way.
-The core "data model" is based on Interplanetary Linked Data (IPLD), a specification for hash-linked data structures from the IPFS ecosystem.
+The core "data model" supports both binary (CBOR) and textual (JSON) representations.

 When data needs to be authenticated (signed), referenced (linked by content hash), or stored efficiently, it is encoded in Concise Binary Object Representation (CBOR).
 CBOR is an IETF standard roughly based on JSON.
-IPLD specifies a normalized subset of CBOR called DAG-CBOR, which is what atproto uses.
+The specific normalized subset of CBOR used in the atproto data model is called DAG-CBOR.
+All DAG-CBOR data is valid CBOR, and can be read with any CBOR library.
+Writing or strictly verifying DAG-CBOR with the correct normalization rules sometimes requires additional configuration or a special CBOR implementation.

 The schema definition language for atproto is Lexicon.
-The IPLD Schema language is not used.
 Other lower-level data structures, like repository internals, are not specified with Lexicons, but use the same data model and encodings.

-In IPLD, distinct pieces of data are called nodes, and when encoded in binary (DAG-CBOR) result in a block.
+Distinct pieces of data are called nodes, and when encoded in binary (DAG-CBOR) result in a block.
 A node may have internal nested structure (maps or lists).
 Nodes may reference each other by string URLs or URIs, just like with regular JSON on the web.
-In IPLD, they can also reference each other strongly by hash, referred to in IPLD as a link.
+They can also reference each other strongly by hash, referred a link.
 A set of linked nodes can form higher-level data structures like Merkle Trees or Directed Acyclical Graphs (DAG).
 Links can also refer to arbitrary binary data (blobs).

 Unlike URLs, hash references (links) do not encode a specific network location where the content can be found.
 The location and access mechanism must be inferred by protocol-level context.
 Hash references do have the property of being "self-certifying", meaning that returned data can be verified against the link hash.
 This makes it possible to redistribute content and trust copies even if coming from an untrusted party.